By Kelsie M. Collins

 Flatland Group is a church in Omaha, Nebraska, that is affiliated with the Assemblies of God.
 AG is a worldwide network of Christian churches that has approximately 52+ million members in 212 countries.
 Churches have been teaming up this way as a means to share resources with one another to support philanthropy and education.

 They hold individual studies, specialized classes, informal small groups, and full-scale worship services, so there is a learning experience available for every individual.
 Their values are passion, unity, wisdom, and love.
 It is clear that their greatest goal is to bring these values to the community.

-Here’s the problem: 73% of Christians today identify as Christian, and only 31% of them are practicing their faith in a church community.
+Here’s the problem: 73 percent of Christians today identify as Christian, and only 31 percent of them are practicing their faith in a church community.
 Why is this?